wrello/Plums/README.md

 This can cause table modification methods to be up to `~10×` slower depending on how complex the plum is. **This speed tradeoff should not be noticable in practice** (e.g. `10,000` table modification calls on a deeply nested plum with lots of event listeners takes `0.05` seconds).
 <h3>Packet Size</h3>

-Results with a small table:
+Results with a small data table:

 | Packet Type | Replica Size | Plum Size (compressed with Squash) |
 | --- | --- | --- |